xiloss/kubeflow-katib-demo/README.md

 ### Install kind

-The install kind you can use the next code snippet:
+To install kind you can use the next code snippet:

 ```bash
 curl -Lo ./kind https://kind.sigs.k8s.io/dl/v0.20.0/kind-linux-amd64